AltahhanAi/Data_Science/docs/content/unit5/05_03_binary-classification-perceptron.md

 !!! abstract "Exercise"
     See the following Jupyter notebook for more details on the perceptron.

-      - Download exercise (.ipynb): <a href="../exercises/Perceptron.ipynb" download>Exercise</a>
+      - Download exercise (.ipynb): <a href="../exercises/Exercise2_Perceptron_LogR.ipynb" download>Exercise</a>

     Now, try to do the same thing in RapidMiner.
-You may want to refer to the earlier  RapidMiner video in unit 2. .
+You may want to refer to the earlier  RapidMiner video in unit 2.

+##Lesson summary

+In this lesson we have covered a basic model for classification, namely the perceptron.
+We showed that the perceptron is only capable of tackling linearly separable classification problems, and we discussed ways to make its implementation efficient.
+The perceptron is one of the earliest models for classification, and its architecture constitutes the basic building units for a more powerful model.
+In the next section, we will take the ideas of the perceptron and extend them further into a useful classification model, namely the logistic regression models, with the aid of a different activation function.